 tro

-Keywords: literacy, numeracy, skills, adult, life course;
+Keywords: literacy, numeracy, skills, adult, life course, PIAAC-L?, NEPS?

 Introduction

 In today’s knowledge-based and technology-rich societies, literacy (i.e., the ability to understand, use, and interpret written text) and numeracy (i.e., the ability to access, use, and interpret mathematical information) are quintessential skills for the welfare and well-being of both individuals and societies at large.
 Literacy and numeracy skills are fundamental competencies that are indispensable for handling any type of symbolic verbal or numerical material.
 As such, they are key prerequisites to acquiring more specific knowledge and skills through such material, not least in increasingly digitized learning environments.
-It is therefore not surprising that literacy and numeracy are associated with a range of important individual (e.g., income, health, and social participation) and societal (e.g., economic growth; Hanushek et al., 2015; Hanushek and Woessmann, 2015).
+It is therefore not surprising that literacy and numeracy are associated with a range of important individual (e.g., income, health, and social participation) and societal outcomes (e.g., economic growth; Hanushek et al., 2015; Hanushek and Woessmann, 2015).

 Demographic ageing in most industrialized societies and rapid technological advances imply that an ageing population will be increasingly required to update their skills beyond schooling age and throughout the whole life course, often well into the sixth decade of life.
 This trend toward lifelong learning poses a number of important questions concerning the development of literacy and numeracy skills in adult age: Can literacy and numeracy skills change during adulthood—or are they already set like plaster after childhood and youth?
 During which stages of adulthood is skill change most likely to occur, and does this change involve gains or losses?
 Moreover, how is skill change distributed in the adult population and in major subgroups such as different educational strata?
 These are not only interesting research questions in their own right, they are also of fundamental importance to policymakers and practitioners interested in promoting lifelong learning.
 For example, if skills proved to be impervious to change during adulthood, investments in adults’ basic skills such as literacy and numeracy during adulthood might have a low return on investment, and childhood may be a more promising life stage for policies and interventions to focus on (e.g., Cunha & Heckman, 2007).
 Alternatively, skills may change over time, but gains and losses may be unevenly distributed.
 In this case, identifying segments of the population that are more likely to experience age-related skill loss than others may aid the development of targeted policies and interventions.